sailfish009/Hub-1/README.md

 <h3 align="center"> Introducing Data 2.0, powered by Hub. </br>The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Scalable data pipelines.</h3>

+tldr; we launched Hub 2.0 and made it 100x faster (and easier)

+Hi there,

+Wanted to drop a note and personally thank you for being a Hub (https://github.com/activeloopai/Hub) supporter.
+You've followed the project for a while, and I wanted to ask if you had a chance to try the new version of Hub - Hub 2.0.
+In June, we decided to rebuild the entire codebase based on user feedback.

+Today, Hub 2.0 is up to 100x faster than 1.0.
+We aimed to provide a simple API for creating, storing, versioning, and collaborating on AI datasets of any size.
+With Hub, you can rapidly transform and stream data while training models at scale.

+Our goal was to make it super simple and fast.
+With parallel 16 workers, you can upload a 1.8M image dataset in 50 mins!
+See the code here.

+Not going to lie; we're pretty proud!
+But most of all, we care about feedback from the open-source community.
+Would you be able to give the new Hub a try and let us know what you think?

+You can also read the new docs, check the resources, and let us know if you have any questions in the Community Slack!

+﻿Warmly,
+Mikayel

 ---

 [ English | [Français](./README_translations/README_FR.md) | [简体中文](./README_translations/README_CN.md) | [Türkçe](./README_translations/README_TR.md) | [한글](./README_translations/README_KR.md) | [Bahasa Indonesia](./README_translations/README_ID.md)] | [Русский](./README_translations/README_RU.md)]